Where did Michael Hartnett get the idea for the title of A Farewell to English?

 ‘a probing, dramatic exploration of a woman’s loneliness and isolation in a callous and hostile society.
 This, to my mind, is Hartnett’s finest achievement to date: he pays a relentless imaginative attention to this woman’s fate, and he presents with admirable dramatic balance her loneliness, independence and state of severed happiness.
 In this condition, Ita Cagney becomes a visionary critic of the society that hounds and isolates her’ (Poetry Ireland Review, Issue 15, p.
 26).

-In this analysis, I will focus mainly on the English version of the poem with occasional sorties into the Irish version, especially where they diverge.
+In this analysis, I will focus mainly on the English version of the poem with occasional forays into the Irish version, especially where they diverge.
 There are some similarities between The Retreat of Ita Cagney and Farewell to English.
-Both poems have a sequence-structure and The Retreat of Ita Cagney is divided into nine dramatic scenes.
+Both poems have a sequence structure, and The Retreat of Ita Cagney is divided into nine dramatic scenes.
 Both poems were published in 1975.
 However, there is one major difference: whereas Farewell to English is a public poem with political overtones, The Retreat of Ita Cagney is an intensely private poem.
 Though it begins with a quintessential public event, the traditional Irish funeral, it quickly transitions to the act of retreat alluded to in its title.
-On the face of it, it is a ‘retreat’ from a public event to a more private life, and Hartnett teases out the societal and psychological implications which this act brings about.
-However, the poem itself may also be read as an act of ‘retreat’ for the poet, away from public pronouncement, towards a more private poetry, which would focus on his own domestic life.
+On the face of it, it is a ‘retreat’ from a public event to a more private life, and Hartnett teases out the societal and psychological implications that this act brings about.
+However, the poem itself may also be read as an act of ‘retreat’ for the poet, away from public pronouncements towards a more private poetry that would focus on his own domestic life.
 If critics presumed that the blunt polemic of Farewell to English would be a constant in his writing in Irish The Retreat of Ita Cagney would seem to set them straight.
-As with Ita, Hartnett’s ‘retreat’ was a once-off symbolic gesture and as such there was no need to repeat the tonic, rather the wisdom or otherwise of that choice would be borne out by the life retreated to, and of course, for Hartnett, the poems which would come from living that life to its fullest.
+As with Ita, Hartnett’s ‘retreat’ was a once-off symbolic gesture and as such, there was no need to repeat the tonic; rather, the wisdom or otherwise of that choice would be borne out by the life retreated to, and of course, for Hartnett, the poems which would come from living that life to its fullest.

 Every poet senses that all official languages are already dead languages.
 That was why Hartnett said farewell to English while knowing that Irish was itself dead already too.
 As he wrote himself in ‘Death of an Irishwoman’, ‘I loved her from the day she died’.
 Likewise, with English – no sooner did Hartnett write it off than he felt all over again its awesome power, for it had become again truly strange to him, as all poetic languages must (McDonagh/Newman 38).